carbon-design-system/carbon-website-archive/src/content/getting-started/about-carbon/about-carbon.md

 #### Developers
 Carbon is built by developers, for developers.
 Our front-end libraries are continuously maintained and fully supported by the core Carbon team (and an army of open-source contributors).

-There are two different implementations of the Carbon Design System.
+There are three different implementations of the Carbon Design System.
 One is a vanilla JavaScript library; that's written in ES6+, SCSS, and HTML and ships deliverables in vanilla JavaScript in ES5 as well as ES6, CSS, SCSS and HTML.
-The other is a React library that ships a React rewrite of the JavaScript, but uses the same CSS as the core library.
+Another is a React library that ships a React rewrite of the JavaScript, but uses the same CSS as the core library.
+There is also an Angular library that uses the same CSS.

-There is also an unofficial, internal-only Angular library for Carbon Components that was built out by a team other than Carbon.
-Please note that the Carbon team does not maintain this repo.